Foods Connected edit: 4 food trends for 2025

 Posted by Greer McNally on

-Topics: Specifications & NPD, trends, packaging
+Topics: Supply Chain Management, Specifications & NPD, Food Industry Trends

 Posted by Greer McNally on

-Topics: Specifications & NPD, trends, packaging
+Topics: Supply Chain Management, Specifications & NPD, Food Industry Trends

 In 2024 we saw the rise of hot honey, the return of the sandwich and the AI food boom.
 But what lies ahead in 2025?
 Here are our food trend predictions for the coming year.